Our natural way of dealing with complexity is to break it into smaller pieces and then put everything back together.

 TodoStore: the domain store for managing to-dos.
 It is the single source of truth regarding to-dos.

 TodoListContainer: the root container component displaying the list of to-dos.

 As you can see, when decomposing, I assign responsibilities and give names.

 Next, I compose them together in a single function.
 This is the place where all objects are created and dependencies injected.
 It is called Composition Root.

-For more on applying functional techniques to React take a look at Functional React.
+For more on applying functional programming techniques in React take a look at Functional React.

 Learn functional React, in a project-based way, with Functional Architecture with React and Redux.